 I go on this way for a while, not understanding that there won’t be some miracle cure to what seems like the biggest issue in my life.

-Then one night, after feeling like I exhausted my google searches, I decided to see what social media has to say about thin hair.
+Then one night, after feeling like I exhausted my google searches, I decided to see what social media has to say about solutions for thin hair.

 I typed the words “thin hair” into my Instagram search bar.